teddy-vltn/vinted-discord-bot/readme.md

 - `/set_mentions`: Sets the preferences for mentions in notifications.
 - `/add_country`: Adds a country to the list of monitored countries.
 - `/remove_country`: Removes a country from the list of monitored countries.
+- `/info`: Displays information about Channel/User.
+- `/set_max_channels`: Sets the maximum number of private channels a user can create.

 ## Some usage examples